B-UMMI/ReMatCh/README.md

                             already present (organized in sample folders) or to be downloaded (default: .)
-      -j N, --threads N     Number of threads to use (default: 1) --doNotUseProvidedSoftware
+      -j N, --threads N     Number of threads to use (default: 1) --mlst "Streptococcus agalactiae"
+                            Species name (same as in PubMLST) to be used in MLST determination (default: None)
+      --doNotUseProvidedSoftware
                             Tells ReMatCh to not use Bowtie2, Samtools and Bcftools that are provided with it (default: False)